RLuckom/raphaelluckom.com/hugo_site/content/posts/early_november_check_in.md

 If "make the stream functional and interesting" is one category of tasks, there are two other categories that I'm actively prioritizing.
-One of those categories is to make posting as easy and convenient as it on other social networking apps.
+One of those categories is to make posting as easy and convenient as it is on other social networking apps.
 I'm using instagram as my model for how easy it should be--I think that's a reasonable, not-too-high standard.
 Right now my solution falls short of that, but it is as follows: